7 Secrets of Root Cause Analysis

-TapRooT® provides the better root cause analysis and the Corrective Action Helper® Guide to help investigators develop better corrective actions.
-But the 2-Day, 3-Day, and 5-Day TapRooT® Classes also teach Safeguards Analysis to help investigators understand that all corrective actions are not created equal.
+The 2-Day and 5-Day TapRooT® Classes also teach Safeguards Analysis to help investigators understand that all corrective actions are not created equal.
 Students learn that there is a hierarchy of potential corrective actions and that they should not just use the corrective actions that seem easiest to develop and implement.
 Rather, they should look for the strongest corrective actions that will ensure that a problem does not recur.

-Often, people can’t see effective corrective actions even if they can find the root causes.
+Secret 6: Often, people can’t see effective corrective actions even if they can find the root causes.

 Why?
 Because they have performed the work the same way for so long that they can’t imagine another way to do it.

 I didn’t initially believe this.
 I thought that once someone saw the root cause of a problem, the answer would be obvious.
 But students in a course finally convinced me that I was wrong.